Program FAQs

 - 20-30 minutes of training

 for the dog each day.
 If you are physically incapable of exercising the dog, you will need to make arrangements for someone else to do so.
 Letting the dog out in a yard does not constitute adequate exercise.
-Hero Dogs requires their clients to keep the dog leashed or supervised within a safely enclosed area at all times when outside.
+Hero Dogs requires their clients to keep the dog supervised at all times when outside.
 We do not permit electronic fencing and do not condone the use of dog parks for socialization or exercise.

 Keeping the dog well groomed is another requirement of partnership with a Hero Dog.
 If you cannot bathe and groom the dog yourself, you will need to determine where you will take it to be bathed and groomed and also consider the expense of such services.